 1. I decided that I will retire young, and retire rich.

 I used to “dream” and “wish” that I could retire young and retire rich.
-I did that for many years but nothing really happened with my life.
+This was what I did for many years but nothing really happened with my life.

-Then one day, I made a commitment to myself – an absolute resolve – a “nothing-will-stop-me-from-doing-this” decision that I will retire young and retire rich, and from that moment on… everything started to change.
+Then one day, I made a commitment to myself – an absolute resolve.
+It was a “nothing-will-stop-me-from-doing-this” decision that I will retire young and retire rich.
+And from that moment on… everything started to change.